This Week, Ransomware Slams Westrock & Other Industrial Organizations

 5. Data Exfiltration

 Monitor your network for unusual outbound traffic.
 Everyday user activity should not generate uplink activity higher than about 200MB/daily per user.
+With network security monitoring in place, your assets are better protected from a cyber attack

-How SCADAfence Helps You
+Network Security Monitoring - How SCADAfence Helps You

 We provide a comprehensive solution - The SCADAfence’s platform which was built to protect industrial organizations like yours from industrial cyberattacks (including ransomware).
 It also helps you implement better security practices amongst its built-in features.
 Some of these include: